farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 ### Burning Progress

 The segments of the progress clock can be used as a shared pool of momentum.
-Players may decide to sacrifice their long term goals for a short term boost and spend filled segments of the progress clock as momentum.
+Players may decide to sacrifice their long term goals for a short term boost and spend filled segments of the progress clock as momentum, on a one-for-one basis.

 > #### Example
 >